 $29.95

 Step outside and look up at the night sky.
-We are fortunate to live in Australia, where the stars of the Southern Hemisphere are spectacular. does it leave you with a sense of wonder, wanting to know more about the heavens above?
+We are fortunate to live in Australia, where the stars of the Southern Hemisphere are spectacular.
+Does it leave you with a sense of wonder, wanting to know more about the heavens above?
 Then this book is for you.

-Whatever your level of interest this publication has much to offer. even if you are a beginner just starting your astronomical voyage, using nothing but your eyes, let this be your guide to:
+Whatever your level of interest this publication has much to offer.
+Even if you are a beginner just starting your astronomical voyage, using nothing but your eyes, let this be your guide to:

 $34.95